sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 # 2 Functionality

-The Certificate Management Feature will implement new YANG models, security-profile ca-mode, trust-store and cdp-config.
-The security-profile model will be for associating certificates with applications as well as providing options for using those certificates.
-The ca-mode model will be for managing the CA certificates, CSRs and configuring a CA server either locally (server mode) or remotely (client mode).
-The models will also have RPCs defined for all certificate related actions.
+The Certificate Management Feature will implement a new YANG model sonic-crypto with these section: security-profile ca-mode, trust-store and cdp-config.
+The security-profile will be for associating certificates with applications as well as providing options for using those certificates.
+The ca-mode will be for managing the CA certificates, CSRs and configuring a CA server either locally (server mode) or remotely (client mode).
+The model will also have RPCs defined for all certificate related actions.

-A set of functions will be created in sysmonitor.py that will be used to monitor the certificates and configurations and raise appropriate alarms and events.
+A set of functions and a certificate monitor thread will be created in sysmonitor.py that will be used to monitor the certificates and configurations and raise appropriate alarms and events.

 # 3 Design
 ## 3.1 Overview
 *Big picture view of the actors involved - containers, processes, DBs, kernel etc. What's being added, what's being changed, how will they interact etc. A diagram is strongly encouraged.*

-The models will be implemented in sonic-mgmt-common and will be used by the mgmt-framework and telemetry containers.
+The model will be implemented in sonic-mgmt-common and will be used by the mgmt-framework and telemetry containers.
 The sysmonitor.py is in sonic-buildimage and will run on the host.
 The certificates themselves will be stored on the host in /etc/sonic/cert and will be mounted on all of the containers by default.

-The YANG models will store their configuration in the configdb and will add new tables, for security-profiles, ca-mode, trust-store and cdp-config.
+The YANG model will store the configuration in the configdb and will add new tables, for security-profiles, ca-mode, trust-store and cdp-config.

 ### 3.1.1 Service and Docker Management

 No new containers will be added.
-The models will be configured via mgmt-framework and gNMI.
+The model will be configured via mgmt-framework and gNMI.
 The monitoring will run on the host as part of sysmonitor.py.
 No new services will be running either since the monitoring will be periodic and handled by sysmonitor.py.

 ## 3.2 DB Changes